EddyMedina/ELKproject/README.md

 We have installed the following Beats on these machines:

-Specify which Beats you successfully installed:

 Filebeat
 Metricbeat

 These Beats allow us to collect the following information from each machine:

-filebeat collects and monitors log files from protected folders.
-User access the shadow file.
+filebeat collects and monitors log files from protected folders and user access the shadow file.

-Metricbeat Monitors resource usage.
-High CPU usage from bruteforce attack.
+Metricbeat Monitors resource usage and high CPU usage from bruteforce attack.

 ### Using the Playbook